 4. What is the difference between a direct loan and a guarantee loan?

-A direct loan is funded and serviced directly by a government agency like the Farm Service Agency.
-These are often targeted at beginning farmers who cannot get credit elsewhere.
-A guarantee loan, on the other hand, is a loan made by a private lender (like a community bank) where the federal government guarantees a portion of the loss if the borrower defaults.
-This guarantee encourages the bank to offer a farm business loan to someone they might otherwise consider too risky.
-This partnership between the USDA and local banks is a cornerstone of the farm credit system.
+A direct loan is a loan that is fully funded and serviced by a government agency, usually the Farm Service Agency.
+These are mainly aimed at beginning farmers and ranchers who cannot get credit through the normal channels.
+On the other hand, a guarantee loan is from a private lender such as a community bank, and the federal government guarantees part of the loss if the borrower defaults.
+This guarantee gives private lenders the confidence to make a farm business loan to applicants they might otherwise consider too high-risk.

 5. Are there special programs for the next generation of farmers?